 Ways to help the Stenson Family

 They did two biopsies on the tumor, the first was non-invasive with just a needle to extract some of the mass, but a few days later they did a more invasive procedure where they did a 3" incision on her abdomen, removed 6-8 small tumors from the liver, as well as her omentum which had a large tumor on it as well.
 They were not able to remove the very large tumor at that time but needed to wait for an official diagnosis before they could make any decisions.
 The biopsy came back and they received the diagnosis on 12/2 that it may be a Sacrococcygeal Teratoma (I say "may" because at the time they were unsure where the origin point of the tumor began: ovary, rectum, coccyx, etc.).
+It has since been confirmed that it was attached to the coccyx which was removed during her March surgery.

 Sacrococcygeal teratoma (SCT) is a tumor that forms on a fetus' tailbone, also called the coccyx.
 The tumors are usually not cancerous (benign) but can be life-threatening if not treated.
-The frustrating thing is that they did find this tumor when my sister-in-law was 20 weeks pregnant.
+The frustrating thing is that they did find this tumor when my sister-in-law (Emily) was 20 weeks pregnant.
 They monitored her during pregnancy, thinking it may have been either feces or a tumor, and ended up not seeing it on some scans in the early days after Charlie was born and said that it was most likely just poop.

 November 20th: Derek and Emily took Charlie to the hospital after she battled constipation, lethargy, and fever.
 Their local hospital did bloodwork and a CT scan and transferred Charlie to Mary Bridge where they found out she had stage IV cancer.
 This was one of the worst calls I had ever received.